hanabi/hanabi.github.io/other-conventions/Hat_Guessing.md

   * This "1" clue is ONLY giving an action to Alice, since Bob and Cathy are already loaded.
   * In this case, Alice does not need to perform any addition or subtraction.
 Since only one action is encoded in the clue, Bob is directly telling Alice to play slot 1.

-### Last Player Freedom
+### Final Freedom

-* The last player instructed by a clue can do something else than what was clued to them.
+* The final player instructed by a clue can do something else than what was clued to them.
 * Most commonly, they can give a clue when they are instructed to discard, if they think that is more valuable.
   * This is almost always good if the next player has a playable card in their hand.
 * They can also clue instead of playing a card.
 This is only advisable if they know which card they are playing (which is rare, but possible).